 What inspired you to write your first book?

 I wrote Manny’s Mission: The Adventures of a Cerebral Palsy Superhero while I watched my son sleep after a major surgery.The inspiration to publish my book, however, came from me wanting to teach my daughters that you can literally do anything you want if you put your mind to it.
 I teach by design.
-My parenting style is watch and learn.
+My parenting style is to watch and learn.

 What books are you currently reading?